cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

   stream-name: myDemoStream

-In the Cask Hydrator UI, macro property look-ups are determined from the configuration and are set as runtime arguments.
+In the CDAP Pipelines UI, macro property look-ups are determined from the configuration and are set as runtime arguments.
-After providing values for these arguments, the Hydrator pipeline can be started:
+After providing values for these arguments, the CDAP pipeline can be started:

   .. figure:: /_images/stream-table-macro-runtime.png
      :figwidth: 100%